makeabilitylab/Kinergy/README.md

 6. Visualize each voxels (*action: your pick of visualization form, e.g., points, boxes, spheres, etc.*)

 ### Q&A:
 Please try at least one solution before ask any questions.
 This is a learning-by-practice process and you will gain benefits from trials.
 Otherwise, Liang can help with learning the codebase, software setups, and explaining the workflow of the task.
-Liang plan to give a quick demo of the codebase to all students who will involve in the development.
+Liang plans to give a quick demo of the codebase to all students who will involve in the development.